 KIGALI GENOCIDE MEMORIAL CENTER

-Kigali genocide memorial center is regarded as the largest genocide site in Rwanda because it is here that you find remains of over 250,000 victims of the genocide.
-It was established in April 2004 and is located on Gisozi hill in Kigali, the capital and largest city of Rwanda equivalent to a ten minutes’ drive from the Kigali city centre.
-In Kigali genocide Memorial center, you will be able to also encounter the Genocide archive of Rwanda, pictures and watch videos pertaining the genocide together with remains that include skulls, skeletons and victims’ belongings like shoes.
+Kigali genocide memorial center is regarded as the largest genocide site in Rwanda because it is here that you find the remains of over 250,000 victims of the genocide.
+It was established in April 2004 and is located on Gisozi hill in Kigali, the capital and largest city of Rwanda equivalent to a ten minutes drive from the Kigali city centre.
+In the Kigali genocide Memorial center, you will be able to also encounter the Genocide archive of Rwanda, pictures, and watch videos pertaining to the genocide together with remains that include skulls, skeletons and victims’ belongings like shoes.

 MURAMBI GENOCIDE MEMORIAL SITE

 Muramba genocide memorial site, initially a technical school was one of the hosts of the massacre and is located in southwestern Rwanda with about 50,000 graves where bodies of the victims were buried.
 It was founded in April 1995 and many of the remains in this genocide museum are for infants and children.
 Once at Murambi, you will be able to hear stories about the genocide narrated by the survivors of the massacre and also get free information about Rwandan history.

 Nyamata genocide memorial center was initially a church and is located in Bugesera district, about 30km south of Kigali, Rwanda’s capital and largest city.
 This memorial center has remains of more than 50,000 people buried there including the 10,000 people who were killed inside the church as they had locked themselves thinking it was a safe place.
 Visit Nyamata genocide memorial center and encounter evidence of the massacre like the holes in the church walls that were made by Tutsi militaries to throw in grenades to those that had locked themselves inside, the blood-stained altar cloth and bullet holes in the church ceiling.